MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/insights.md

 #### Blocked messages

-**Blocked messages** are messages that the system didn't attempt to send even though one was scheduled.
+A *blocked message* is a messages that the system didn't attempt to send even though it was scheduled.
 Usually, this is related to contact preferences or a technical problem with the message itself, such as missing data or a missing setting.
 Contacts will continue on the journey even if a message gets blocked, so later messages might still get sent successfully.
 A message might get blocked for any of the following specific reasons:

 - **Contact has do-not-email set**: A setting on the [contact record](manage-customer-information.md) indicates that that contact doesn't wish to receive marketing email (or any email) from your organization.
 - **Duplicate recipient address**: The journey already sent the message to this email address.
 You probably have more than one contact record with the same email address.